COIN robo-advisor offers only sustainable, or conscious, investment options. We provide our insights about investing with COIN.

-I appreciate that COIN is looking at 3 different Climate Action indicators as each indicator could tell a very different story about a corporation.
+That COIN is looking at 3 different Climate Action indicators is important.
+This is important because each indicator could tell a very different story about a corporation’s climate performance.

 I dislike that further details about the themes and metrics are not provided.
 Further information that I want to know:

 - Is the corporation reporting verified by an outside firm?

 - Which third-party rating firms are used?

 - Reductions of greenhouse gas emissions over which period of time?

 - Is there a minimum percentage threshold of revenue from clean and renewable energy products and services?